RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 <p> My research focuses on adaptive learning and decision-making, with applications in personalized healthcare, engineering design, and scientific discovery.
 I was named a Rising Star in Management Science and Engineering by Stanford University, and a Rising Star in Data Science by the UChicago and UC San Diego in recognition of my research contributions. </p>

-<p> I will be joining the <a href="https://mbzuai.ac.ae/research-department/machine-learning-department/">Department of Machine Learning</a> at <a href="https://mbzuai.ac.ae/">MBZUAI</a> as a tenure-track Assistant Professor in August 2025.
+<p><b> I will be joining the <a href="https://mbzuai.ac.ae/research-department/machine-learning-department/">Department of Machine Learning</a> at <a href="https://mbzuai.ac.ae/">MBZUAI</a> as a tenure-track Assistant Professor in August 2025.
 I am currently recruiting motivated students and postdoctoral researchers.
-If you are interested in working with me, please reach out via email with your CV. </p>
+If you are interested in working with me, please reach out via email with your CV. </b></p>
 </div>